Non Operational 50 Calibre Twin Browning Machine Gun

 depending on the particular load.

-Ramo Defense systems http://www.ramo.com have a model M2AC - M-2 Aircraft .50 Cal gun shown on their website which looks very very similar to the late war PT guns and I have redrawn this as well as I can below.
+Ramo Defense systems http://www.ramo.com had a website on line which has been removed but the had a model M2AC - M-2 Aircraft .50 Cal gun shown on their website which looks very very similar to the late war PT guns and I have redrawn this as well as I can below.
 I asked Ramo about drawings for modelling purposes but according to them they seemingly make parts for these guns with no drawings - yeah right!

 Thanks to Dad and Len Polkinghorn from Ringwood RSL for a lend of this string of empty 50 cal casings but showing the form of the (Australian) disintegrating links, there are two different makes on this string but very similar, One of these types has an " I " in a circle and a varying number that probably indicates the tool used for manufacture so I am thinking that these were probably made by ICI in Australia for the Australian defence forces.